-Over the last twelve years, I have been consulting with many clients and come across a large spectrum of different health conditions.
-One of the most interesting observations has been that whilst we are all at different places with our health, most of us have to pay attention to one particular aspect of our health or another if we want to be able to live a rewarding life.
+Over the last fourteen years, I have been consulting with many clients and come across a large spectrum of different health conditions.
+One of the most interesting observations has been that whilst we are all at different places with our health, most of us have to pay attention to one particular aspect of our health or another if we want to be able to live a rewarding and disease free life.
 Not only has this become obvious to me in my clinic but also from my relationships with friends and family.
+There is no truer statement than “without our health we have nothing”, whilst at times we want to ignore our health and get on with living, unfortunately it just doesn’t work that way and our health will block us whether we like it or not!

 There seem to be two major hurdles we face in doing this: